Long Island's own Natalie Portman stars in the upcoming superhero film "Thor."

 education very highly."

-They made an exception for Portman's starring role on Broadway in The Diary of Anne Frank during her
+They made an exception for Portman's starring role on Broadway in

 high school junior year.
 Natalie's grandfather's parents and his younger brother were killed in